rhysstever/Eona/People/Jason Stonewall.md

+---
+dg-publish: false
+---

 # Jason Stonewall
 ## About
 - River's PC
 - Halfling Assassin Rogue
 - A member of the [[Black Rose]]
-- Bodyguard to [[Yhorian Empire#Valor Daeren Assistant of Coin | Valor Daren]], a Yhorian representative
+- Bodyguard to [[Valor Daeren]], a Yhorian representative

 ## Appearance